DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Assign Build 6: Revise Data Story in GitHub Pages Format.
 Improve draft based on feedback, and migrate all content from Google Doc to GitHub Pages format, due Monday Dec 4th 2pm for instructor to forward to partners (for non-graded comments and participation credit)
 - Checklist for strengthening your data stories:
   - Look at your current draft through the lens of the [evaluation criteria](https://docs.google.com/document/d/1Glp23sUrATB129wDvYx8YR7sd0qdLt-XqksOCfjLLVo/edit)
-  - Craft a catchy and meaningful title that draws in readers
+  - Craft a catchy and meaningful title to draw in readers.
   - Contextualize the broader problem and why it matters to our partner as a way to introduce your specific question.
 Write for readers who are curious but are not yet familiar with the issue.
   - In each body paragraph, *tell* readers one of your key insights, then *show* us the evidence, both in text and visuals.
 Describe to readers what stands out in your tables, charts, or maps.
-  - For each visualization, add a screenshot *and* link to live version
+  - For each visualization, add the embed code *and* a link to live version in a caption.
   - Write about your sources & methods so that future DataViz students could replicate your work, with links to public spreadsheets or repositories.
   - Acknowledge uncertainty and question your data.
 What remains unanswered?
 - Prioritize your to-do list